arunras/rupp/README.md

-The projects I had done for my undergraduate at Royal University of Phnom Penh.
+The projects I had done for my undergraduate at The Royal University of Phnom Penh.